matthewm8m/c-sharp-tutorials/lectures/1-variables/10-output/readme.md

 # Output

-In this lecture,

-In this lecture, we will learn how to convert between different compatible types in C#.
-We will discuss the difference between implicit and explicit conversion and methods of performing both.
-Finally, we discuss the difference between type conversion and parsing and show how to convert user input into numerical values.
+In this lecture, we will discuss various methods of creating advanced `string` values and using formatting in our outputs.
+We discuss the escape sequence syntax used to represent formatting or syntactic characters.
+We discuss the fundamentals of C#'s composite formatting and generalize the syntax to `string` interpolation.
+We will look through numerous examples that exhibit how these features are used in applications.

 ## Setup